openwallet-foundation/tac/docs/governance/project-lifecycle.md

  * Have a healthy number of maintainers from at least two organizations.
 A maintainer is defined as someone with the commit bit; i.e., someone who can accept contributions to some or all of the project.
  * Have a Code of Conduct in a form acceptable to the OpenWallet Foundation.
  * Explicitly define a project governance and maintainer process.
 This is preferably laid out in a `GOVERNANCE.md` file and references a `CONTRIBUTING.md` and `MAINTAINERS.md` file showing the current and emeritus maintainers (see [MAINTAINERS.md File Contents](maintainers-file-content.md) for more information).
+* Document that it is being used successfully in production by at least two independent end users which, in the TAC’s judgment, are of adequate quality and scope.
  * Have a public list of project adopters for at least the primary repo (e.g., `ADOPTERS.md` or logos on the project website).
  * Other metrics as defined by the applying Project during the application process in cooperation with the TAC.
  * Receive a supermajority vote from the TAC to move to Impact stage.
 Projects can move directly from Labs to Impact, if they can demonstrate sufficient maturity and have met all requirements.